 The snow is melting.
 It is March and the temperatures are getting more comfortable.
 The coats for the goats are off.

 We have baby goats, but they are going quick.
 Early April, more baby goats will arrive.
 Soon the grass starts growing and before we know it we complain about the heat.

-Our first goats enter in the 2014 DHI program on March 8 2014.
+Our first goats entered in the 2014 DHI program on March 8, 2014.
 For Betzy and Tehillah, this is their first year in milk and their first year with DHI program.
 See Our Nigerian Does page to see how they progress.
-For Lilly it her third year in milk, and hopefully her first complete official DHI year.
+For Lilly it is her third year in milk, and hopefully her first complete official DHI year.

 How to keep the goats warm?
 Our barn is not very well insulated, so it does get cold inside the barn.
 We have an electric heater in the milking parlor which does help, but it is still very cold.
 So we put fleece coats on the goats and they do stay warm.
 Pink with polka dots for the does, and blue for the bucks.